alegrigoriev/svn2git/README.md

 Commits in this branch will also make a merge commit from it to its parent branch.

+You can choose to do a lazy merge, by specifying `LazyMergeToParent="Yes"` attribute instead of `MergeToParent="Yes"`.
+With lazy merge, the subdirectory branch will only trigger a merge commit to its parent branch when another branch is created off the parent, or the parent is copied to a tag.

 Git refname remapping
 -----------------